chenghit/CloudflareBackup/README.md

 - **Windows script limitation**: Maximum 9 domains by default (can be extended manually)
 - **macOS/Linux script**: No domain count limit
 - Zone IDs and Account IDs are automatically discovered from domain names
+- Some endpoints may return errors for features not enabled on your plan (these are skipped in the shell script)

 ## Requirements